It is your day; we make it happen your way!

 Every couple wants their marriage ceremony to be unique, special and memorable.
-Our Combination Ceremonies enable couples to have a small legal ceremony - just you and your two witnesses, followed by the main ceremony of your dreams in front of your friends and family with no restrictions on content or where it can be held.
+Our Combination Ceremonies enable couples to have a small legal ceremony - just you and up to ten guests, followed by the main ceremony of your dreams in front of your friends and family with no restrictions on content or where it can be held.

 You may wish it to take place in a garden, beside a lake, in a forest, aboard a hot air balloon, canal boat, on a village green, in a marquee on a farm or anywhere else that is special to both of you.
 Of course you would firstly have to gain permission from the owner of the location to enable your ceremony to take place!

 Looking back at all the weddings you have attended over the years you will soon realise that it is not the flowers, cake or even the dress you clearly remember, it is the emotions you felt on the day.

 Our resources and enormous flexibility will help you to create a ceremony that truly reflects your feelings for each other, a memory that will stay with you forever!

 Your ceremony can have traditional, modern or quirky elements the sky's the limit.
 Working with your celebrant, you can discuss your thoughts and ideas to create a truly unique and personalised ceremony from start to finish.